mosn/holmes/readme.md

 ```

-### running in docker or other cgroup limited environment
+### Running in docker or other cgroup limited environment

 ```go
 h, _ := holmes.New(